SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

-To tackle these challenges, we develop an Extended Backus-Naur Form (EBNF) grammar to formalize ERC rules using code constructs (\eg, contract fields) and contract execution events (\eg, burning tokens).
-This grammar empowers \Tool{} to carry out program analysis tasks for verifying ERC compliance in a comprehensive manner and effectively addresses \textit{Challenge I}.
-For \textit{Challenge II}, we instruct the LLM to extract rules from descriptions pertaining to individual functions or events rather than from the entire ERC document.
-Once the rules are extracted, we direct the LLM to convert them into the EBNF grammar, which we subsequently transform into constraints for the symbolic execution engine.
-This two-step process significantly narrows the LLM's output space, as it is bounded by the more limited grammar rather than by the broader constraints, consequently reducing the statistical variability and uncertainty associated with the LLM’s output.
-To resolve \textit{Challenge III}, we define multiple constraint-variable types that represent generic contract execution states and implement corresponding update mechanisms in the symbolic execution engine.
-These innovations effectively mitigate implementation variations across different contracts, eliminating the necessity for contract-specific customization and distinguishing \Tool{} from existing symbolic execution techniques~\cite{klee,S2E,SymCC}.
-To the best of our knowledge, no prior work addresses ERC requirements as comprehensively as ours.
+\if 0 To address these challenges, we develop an Extended Backus-Naur Form (EBNF) grammar to formalize ERC rules via code constructs (\eg, contract fields) and contract execution events (\eg, burning tokens).
+This grammar \emph{facilitates the integration of LLMs with symbolic execution} and ensures the generation of correctly formatted constraints that accurately capture the contract properties required by ERCs.
+It allows \Tool{} to conduct comprehensive program analysis for ERC compliance, effectively tackling \textit{Challenge I}.
+For \textit{Challenge II}, we instruct an LLM to extract rules from descriptions of individual functions or events, rather than from the entire ERC document.
+The LLM then converts the extracted rules into the EBNF grammar, which we later transform into constraints for symbolic execution.
+This two-step process significantly narrows the LLM's output space, restricting it to the structured grammar instead of broader constraints.
+As a result, it reduces statistical variability and uncertainty in the LLM’s output.

+\fi To tackle \textit{Challenge II}, we introduce a set of constraint variables that capture the key semantic information required by ERC rules.
+For those that correspond to concrete contract program variables (\eg, the contract field indicating whether an address allows another to manage its tokens in Figure~\ref{fig:721-high}), we develop program analysis routines to automatically identify these contract variables across diverse contract implementations.
+For variables that represent abstract contract execution states without direct contract program counterparts (\eg, whether a function burns tokens), we define rules specifying how their values are updated during symbolic execution.
+These designs significantly reduce discrepancies among different contract implementations and eliminate the need for contract-specific customization.
+By integrating these mechanisms, \Tool{} distinguishes itself from existing symbolic execution techniques~\cite{klee, S2E, SymCC}.
+As far as we know, no prior work validate ERC requirements as many as ours.

 \if 0